Digitization Loaner Kits (DigiKits)

 To use a DigiKit, please complete the following:

-3. Make a reservation for your library system.
+- Reserve a DigitKit for your library system.

 Available DigiKits

-There are four (4) types of DigiKits.
-Learn more about the contents of each kit by clicking the gray tabs.
+There are two (2) types of DigiKits.
+Learn more about the contents of each kit by clicking on the tabs.
 For more information, please refer to the DigiKit FAQs below.

 EPSON EXPRESSION 11000 XL LARGE FORMAT DIGIKIT